 This is where you compare your resume with a job description.
 Enter a job name at the top.
 This is a name used just for your convenience so you can identify this job in a list of scans you’ve performed.
 A good way to use job names is to name the company and the job title.

-At the bottom right, paste your resume.
+At the bottom right, paste your current resume.

 Once you have pasted in both a job description and resume, press the Scan button.

 After a few seconds, the keyword results appear below the job description and resume.
 Here, the keywords are listed down the left side.
 To their right is the number of times the keyword appears in the job description and the number of times the keyword appears on your resume.
 Keywords in RED are completely missing from your resume.